 The stringent quality regulations and requirements laid down by the Nuclear Regulatory Commission (NRC) for the storage and transport methods of nuclear materials are met by CHT.
-According to NRC mandates, manufacturers involved in transportation of nuclear materials or the production of transportation materials must acquire the necessary licensing or certificates as the case may be.
+According to NRC mandates, manufacturers involved in the transportation of nuclear materials or the production of transportation materials must acquire the necessary licensing or certificates as the case may be.

-According to the ‘crash and fire protection’ regulations laid down by NRC, radioactive materials (RAM) packages need to withstand temperatures as high as 1,475 °F, 30 ft free drops and 30 minute fire conditions.
+According to the ‘crash and fire protection’ regulations laid down by NRC, radioactive materials (RAM) packages need to withstand temperatures as high as 1,475 °F, 30 ft free drops, and 30-minute fire conditions.
 Figure 1 shows the new UX-30 with SST plate.

-High density polyurethane foams and heavy gauge stainless steel are used to manufacture these products.
+High-density polyurethane foams and heavy gauge stainless steel are used to manufacture these products.
 The ability to absorb impact is provided by the polyurethane foam and structural strength is provided by the stainless steel.

 Figure 2.
 Traveller protective shipping containers.
 Image Credit: General Plastics